diotteo/bnc-submission/Submission.md

+# Requirements

+* Running the app should only require Docker as the Python3 interpreter and the requirements will be installed by Docker itself
+* The coverage should run from a developer's machine, provided the python package `coverage` is installed.
+`Flask`, `SQLAlchemy` and `flask-sqlalchemy` are not needed for the tests themselves as they are all mocked.

 # Starting the app

 * To start the app in a Docker container, from your machine, run `bin/docker_build.bash`.
 The script will call `bin/run.sh` from the container.